shervinazadi/spatial_computing_workshops/readme.md

 # Spatial Computing Workshops

 This repository contains python notebooks for Spatial Computing Design Studio Workshops.
+These notebooks are derivations from sample workflows of [topoGenesis](https://topogenesis.readthedocs.io), that have been simplified and altered for educational purposes.
 You can see the course previous projects here:

 * [Spatial Computing Design Studio 2019](https://github.com/Pirouz-Nourian/Spatial_Computing_Design_Studio19)
 * [Spatial Computing Design Studio 2018](https://github.com/Pirouz-Nourian/Spatial_Computing_Design_Studio18)